GTPB/ADER19F/pages/tutorial-seurat-mca.md

 ## [1] 16566  2684
 ```

-To use the `Seurat` package, we first need to create a *Seurat object*.
+To use the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">Seurat</span> package, we first need to create a *Seurat object*.
 This is a complex data structure that will conveniently hold all relevant information during the analysis, such as the raw count data, the normalized expressions, reduced dimensions, cluster assignments, etc...

 When creating the *Seurat object* we can specify certain filtering criteria that will immediately be applied to the matrix.
 Here we specify that we only want to consider genes expressed in at least 5 cells.
 Aproximately 3,500 genes are discarded from the matrix.